-But even at this higher estimate (for Medicare costs), the increase in spending is really coming from the increase in old people.
+This doesn’t fully account for the recent slowdown in Medicare costs, so if current trends continue, those red lines are too large.
+But even at this higher estimate, the increase in spending is really coming from the increase in old people.
 As Gordon writes, “The total increase in Medicare costs from [health care] inflation is only 0.7 percent of GDP.
 Alternatively, growth due to aging accounts for 1.9 percent of GDP.”